HMPV Symptoms, Prevention & Treatment

 Allergies at school

-Allergies in the school environment are very common in children when they are exposed to various allergens.
+Allergies in the school environment are very common in children, since they get exposed to various allergens in that environment.
 The school environment can be the trigger for the onset of allergic symptoms for your child.
 Children have allergies at a rate of 25% and the school environment is flooded with a plethora of allergens that can trigger allergic symptoms.

 Celiac Disease – Celiac Disease